-There is no immediate health risk, but long term, daily exposure could impact the health of you and your pet.
-Pets can track contaminants from the soil into the home.
-By taking some of the recommended healthy actions below, you can make your home safer for your family and pets.
+Pets can come in contact with arsenic and lead in dirt.
+There is no immediate health risk, but long term, daily exposure can impact the health of your pets and your family.
+Pets can track contaminants from the soil into your home.
+Healthy Actions will make your home safer for your family and pets:

-- Cover bare patches of dirt with a ground cover – grass, bark, mulch, gravel, etc.
+- Cover bare patches of dirt with a ground cover – grass, bark, mulch, or gravel.

-- Wipe your pet’s paws and fur off every time they go outside.
+- Wipe your pet’s paws and fur off when they come inside.

 - Give your pet their own bed.

-- Vacuum and Mop regularly (at least once a week) to clean up whatever gets brought in to your home.
+- Vacuum and damp mop regularly (at least once a week) to clean up dirt and dust tracked into your home.

-- Dust with a damp dusting cloth to keep contaminants from being stirred up into the air.
+- Use a damp dust cloth to keep contaminants from being stirred up into the air.

 Dogs that DIG!

-- Play fetch and redirect behavior and energy
+- Play fetch to redirect behavior and energy.

-- Create a specific digging zone in your yard that has clean soil and teach your dog to use this area only
+- Create a specific digging zone in your yard that has clean soil or sand and teach your dog to use this area only.